-Knowing and being known is not only fundamental to all of humanity, but it’s the most basic foundation of real, intimate relationship.
+Knowing and being known is not only fundamental to all of humanity, but it’s the most basic foundation of real, intimate relationships.
 Healthy intimacy exists between two people who both know and are known by each other in a deep, personal way.
-This allows them to respect and honor that priceless gift given to them by their spouse.
+The personal connection allows them to respect and honor that priceless gift given to them by their spouse.

 Accomplishing this kind of intimacy is, of course, not easy.
 It is a commitment you make and continue to make on a daily basis.
 This kind of intimacy must be become a lifestyle – not an isolated event.

 From the time we’ve spent cultivating intimacy in our own marriage – and our time working with other couples – we want to give you these 3 lifestyle habits that successful couples implement well:

 - THEY MAKE THE CHOICE TO LIVE WITH NOTHING HIDDEN.